 Refer to the Customizing Course Settings documentation page for instructions on changing the course layout.

-Once the course layout and format have been set up, you will be able to customize the topic sections of your course.
+Once the course layout and format have been set up, you will be able to customize the sections of your course.
 If you have selected Weekly format, the section titles will automatically have the dates added to them.
 Otherwise, the default section titles will be Topic 1, Topic 2, etc.

 You can easily edit these section titles and add a description or summary of the section when Editing is turned on by clicking the Edit Summary icon below the section title.
-The Summary of Topic Settings page appears, where you can change the Section name and optionally add a Summary or description of the section.
+The Summary of Section settings page appears, where you can change the Section name and optionally add a summary or description of the section.

 allows you to move the section along with all its content around using drag and drop.

 and is a toggle icon to hide or show the block from student view.

 allows you to delete an entire section along with its content.

 allows you to highlight the item as the current topic or week.